Xosa/anasa/README.md

 # Anasa

 Anasa is a cosmic journey app that reveals **your cosmic path** for a specific date that was significant in your life.
-Using NASA's API, it showcases amazing happenings in the universe on that date — including the Astronomy Picture of the Day, Mars rover photos, asteroid data, and even tarot readings to add a mystical touch.
+Using [NASA's API](https://api.nasa.gov/), it showcases amazing happenings in the universe on that date — including the Astronomy Picture of the Day, Mars Rover photos, Asteroid data, and even tarot readings to add a mystical touch.
 Explore how the cosmos was aligned at your special moment!

 ---